ramyashreeshetty/ramyashreeshetty/README.md

 <body>
   <div align="center">
-Hey folks 👋 I'm open to collaborate and my interest lies in application development & cloud tech.
+Hi 👋 I'm open to collaborate and my interest lies in app dev & cloud tech.
 Fast forward to today, my main focus is to learn new technologies and contribute!
   </div>

  &nbsp;